Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 What if the requirements miss a crucial edge case?
 Or fail to describe a business concept and limiting our ability to implement a model that will support future requirements?

-> As Alberto Brandolini said:
 > Software development is a learning process; working code is a side effect.
 > A software project’s success depends on the effectiveness of knowledge sharing between domain experts and software engineers.
 > We have to understand the problem in order to solve it.
+> — Alberto Brandolini

 ### Communication